 As mentioned above, electric wax warmers are safer to use than tealight wax warmers if you intend to use pure, undiluted fragrance oils.
-However, even if you have an electric wax warmer, it doesn’t mean you should jump right in with pure fragrance oils.
+However, there are a few things to consider before getting started.

 It’s always a good idea to check with the manufacturer of your wax warmer or read the instruction manual first.
 Some warmers are designed to be used with liquid oils.
 If the manual says you can use liquid oils, then go for it.

-If you’ve used wax warmers before, then you know wax becomes a liquid when it melts.
-You might be wondering how this differs from using a liquid oil.
-However, there is a very important difference.
-Wax cools almost instantly when it spills.
+Because wax melts become liquid when you use them, you might be wondering how this differs from using a liquid oil.
+The most important difference is that wax cools almost instantly when it spills.
 In most cases, spilled wax can simply be chipped off once it hardens.
 And while it’s still somewhat difficult to clean up, spilled wax will not spread and get everywhere like spilled oil would.

-Lastly, fragrance oils can be messy to clean out of a wax warmer.
+Lastly, oils can be messy to clean out of a wax warmer.
 When oil is heated, some of it will evaporate and disperse into the air.
 However, it won’t all evaporate.
-Whatever is left in the warming dish can become thick and leave a residue on your wax warmer.
-Any residue left behind can be messy to clean up.
+Whatever is left in the warming dish can leave a residue on your wax warmer.
 Each fragrance may behave differently, but it’s still important to consider that cleanup may be messy.

 3. Pure Fragrances Can Smell Too Strong When Heated